 Nusa Penida Tour

-Most tourists come to Nusa Penida for a day trip only, but if you have time, go on a 2-day excursion instead to see Atuh Beach and Thousand Beach.
+A lot of people I know come to Nusa Penida for a day only, but I highly recommend spending at least 2 days so you can also see Atuh Beach and Thounsand Beach.
 There are very few tourists here.
-In fact, we were alone in our visit to Atuh Beach!
-If you’re into out-of-this-world cliff views, we definitely recommend spending a longer time here.
+In fact, we were alone in our visit to Atuh Beach.
+If you’re into out-of-this-world cliff views, make sure to include Nusa Penida in your itinerary.

 Take note that a day trip to Nusa Penida does not include a snorkeling tour.